Luminate tracks music consumption activity.

 Read more: ISRC, ICPN, ISNI: External IDs and product codes

 The above process allows us to maintain our database and populate the platform at scale.
-But some partner data shares contain errors.
+But some data shares contain errors.
 If we receive conflicting metadata from multiple sources, we apply programming logic to select the best option for each field.
 When necessary, our Operations team manually reviews and corrects data.

 Read more: Music registration: Add entries to our database